Kate Bolduan: Moderation outside of television

 Occasionally, Bolduan works as a freelance presenter and speaker.

 She is a presenter for the Fashion Tech Forum.
 Founded by Karen Harvey FTF supports innovators in this field since 2014.

 In 2016, she moderated a discussion at the 2016 United Nations Global Compact Private Sector Forum.
 The Forum tries to encourage businesses all around the world to follow rules of fair trade and production.

-In October 2018, Bolduan moderated a two days lasting conversation at the Marie Claire Power Trip Conference guesting Theresia Gouw and Sukhinder Singh Cassidy in San Francisco.
+In October 2018, Bolduan moderated a conversation lasting two days at the Marie Claire Power Trip Conference guesting Theresia Gouw and Sukhinder Singh Cassidy in San Francisco.
 The purpose of the conference was to "create more and better opportunities for women in tech and venture capital, two predominately male-run industries."

 On the occasion of the 10th annual summit, in April 2019 at the live journalism event Women in the World, she had a conversation with the designer Diane von Fürstenberg.
-Topic was the importance of basic decisions and character for modern women.
+The topic was the importance of basic decisions and character for modern women.

 On August 13, 2019, she moderated a conversation round in the Woodrow Wilson Center called Decoding the Disinformation Problem the guests and Bolduan herself discussed actual problems of mass media like TV and Internet with fake news and intentional misinformation campaigns by individuals and organisations up to states for mainly political purpose.